ortus-docs/cachebox-docs/cache-providers/railo-providers.md

 # Railo Providers

-Our `RailoProvider` is an implementation specifically written for Railo/Lucee
+Our `LuceeProvider` is an implementation specifically written for Lucee

 ## Properties